-- (a) Parental leave of absence without pay shall be granted on application to the designated supervisor.
-The duration and other terms of the leave shall be subject to the following provisions: - (1) A maternity leave of absence without pay shall be granted at any time chosen by the employee during the 11-week period immediately preceding the anticipated date of birth for a period of up to six months, or to the expiry date of a part-time or temporary appointment, whichever is shorter. - (2) Parental leave of absence without pay shall be granted for up to six months, or to the expiry date of a part-time or temporary appointment whichever is shorter, in a period commencing:
+(b) Parental leave of absence without pay shall be granted on application to the designated supervisor.
+The duration and other terms of the leave shall be subject to the following provisions:

+(1) A maternity leave of absence without pay shall be granted at any time chosen by the employee during the 13-week period immediately preceding the anticipated date of birth for a period of up to six months, or to the expiry date of a part-time or temporary appointment, whichever is shorter.